erikdubois/Mint-Y-Colora-Theme/README.md

 After the installation is complete you can activate the theme with your theme manager by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.
 If you named the theme "Sun".
 That is just an example.

+# Resetting the themes files

+In the case you would like to try a new color than the one you have already tried, the files of the theme must be resetted.
+This can also be useful if you are unsure of the state of your theme working directory and want to start to work on a clean directory.
+Under the themes folder 'mint-themes', simply invoke:

+	git reset --hard

+After that, you should be good to generate a new theme with your personalized color.

 # What is the inital look of Mint-Y theme